EdwinZhanCN/edwinzhancn.github.io/docs/Start-with-Azure.md

 ## Create a virtual machine
 You will see the icon of virtual machine then click `Create`
 <img src = "./image/azure-create.png"/>
-In this page we will set up our virtual machine
+This page is where you will set up your virtual machine.
 <img src = "./image/virtual-machine.png"/>

 **The inputs needed:**